m4ld1tO/scalatest-featurespec-acceptance-test-example/README.md

 [info] NavKlaraVideoSpecAsync:
 [info] Feature: Videos
 [info] - Scenario: Fetch a single video
-[info]   + Given there is a video added to elasticsearch [info]   + When fetching a video with id dn.screen9.1uwHxJLDuuBKBHGHQcissw from nav-klara-dn [info]   + Then response should contain the right data [info] Run completed in 1 second, 514 milliseconds.
+[info]   + Given there is a video added to elasticsearch with id dn.screen9.1uwHxJLDuuBKBHGHQcissw [info]   + When fetching a video with id dn.screen9.1uwHxJLDuuBKBHGHQcissw [info]   + Then response should contain the right data [info] Run completed in 1 second, 514 milliseconds.
 [info] Total number of tests run: 1